How to Grow Strawberries

-Palmers’ handy tip: you will need about six plants per family member to ensure there is enough to go around at harvesting time.
+Palmers’ handy tip: you will need about five plants per family member to ensure there is enough to go around at harvesting time.

 New plants should always be planted in fresh soil to avoid the spread of disease.
 Strawberries are susceptible to the same diseases as potatoes and tomatoes, so therefore, don’t plant in soil where tomatoes and potatoes were grown last season.
 Strawberry plants are frost hardy but take care during flowering that flowers are not damaged by frost by protecting with a frost cloth.

 Strawberries are adaptable and grow in most sunny situations, but do not tolerate wet soils.
 Plant strawberries in a fertile, well-drained soil.
 If planting in pots, hangers and troughs use Tui Strawberry Mix.
 Traditionally strawberries are planted in raised mounds.
 Mounding improves the drainage, increases air circulation around the plants, preventing the spread of disease and gives shallow soils more depth.
 Black polythene or weed mat can be used to cover the mound before planting.
 If your soil is well drained, mounding is not essential.

 Plant strawberries 40cm apart in rows 40cm wide.
 Where possible planting rows are best positioned in a north to south direction to ensure even ripening of fruit.